opengisch/QField-docs/documentation/how-to/project-setup/pictures.en.md

 5. Completed!
 QField now captures and stores the EXIF tags in the pictures table while taking pictures.

 ## Maximum picture size
-:material-monitor: Desktop preparation
+:material-monitor: Project Manager

 The advanced settings allow rescaling the photos to a maximum width/height in *Project* > *Properties* > *Attachments and Directories*

 !![](../../assets/images/maximum_picture_size_attachments.png, 800px)

 ## Configurable attachment path
-:material-monitor: Desktop preparation
+:material-monitor: Project Manager

 QFieldSync provides the possibility to configure the path and the file names of picture attachments.